Prenuptial Agreements

 Entering your marriage with honest conversations about finances and expectations can strengthen your partnership while reducing future uncertainty.
 A prenuptial agreement is about approaching the future respectfully and collaboratively.

 At Melone Hatley, P.C., our family law attorneys have the experience to recognize that prenuptial agreements require careful conversations, thoughtful planning, and sensitivity to each couple’s circumstances.
 Our attorneys will help you create a clear, comprehensive agreement tailored to your unique financial realities and future goals.
-Call us at 1-800-479-8124 or contact us through our website to schedule a free consultation with one of our Client Services Coordinators to discuss how we can protect your family, your finances, and your future.
+Call us at 1-800-479-8124 or contact us through our website to Schedule a Free Consultation with one of our Client Services Coordinators to discuss how we can protect your family, your finances, and your future.